Context-Bounded Model Checking for POWER: Introduction

-The work in~\cite{DBLP:conf/esop/AlglaveKNT13} extends the \textsf{cbmc} framework by taking into account weak memory models including TSO and POWER.
-While this approach uses reductions to SC analysis, it is conceptually and technically different from ours.
+The \textsf{Goto-Instrument}~\cite{DBLP:conf/esop/AlglaveKNT13,gotoinstrument} extends the \textsf{CBMC} framework by taking into account weak memory models including TSO and POWER.
+While this approach uses reductions to SC analysis, it is conceptually and technically different from ours. \textsf{Goto-Instrument} uses axiomatic model for POWER~\cite{DBLP:journals/toplas/AlglaveMT14} while we use the operational one.
+Using the axiomatic model, \textsf{Goto-Instrument} builds all abstract event structures that contain potential cycles breaking the memory model.
+The potential cycles are then instrumented and validated under SC.
+Instead of detecting the appearance of these cycles, our approach checks state reachability problem (c.f.\ Section~\ref{bounded:reachability:section}).
 The work in~\cite{AlglaveKT13} develops a verification technique combining partial orders with bounded model checking, that is applicable to various weak memory models including TSO and POWER.
-However, these techniques are not anymore supported by the latest version of \textsf{cbmc}.
-The work in~\cite{DBLP:conf/cav/AbdullaAJL16} develops stateless model-checking techniques under POWER.
+However, these techniques are not anymore supported by the latest version of \textsf{CBMC}.
+The work in~\cite{DBLP:conf/cav/AbdullaAJL16} develops stateless model checking techniques under POWER.
 In Section~\ref{experiment:section}, we compare the performances of our approach with those of~\cite{DBLP:conf/esop/AlglaveKNT13} and \cite{DBLP:conf/cav/AbdullaAJL16}.
-The tool \textsf{herd}~\cite{DBLP:journals/toplas/AlglaveMT14} operates on small litmus tests under various memory models.
+The tool \textsf{PPCMEM}~\cite{DBLP:conf/pldi/SarkarSAMW11} operates on small litmus tests under the POWER semantics.
 Our tool can handle in an efficient and precise way such litmus tests.

-Recently, Tomasco et al. \cite{eps402285} presented a new verification approach, based on code-to-code translations, for programs running under TSO and PSO.
-They also discuss the extension of their approach to programs running under POWER (however the detailed formalization and the implementation of this extension are kept for future work).
-Our approach and the one proposed in \cite{eps402285} are orthogonal since we are using different bounding parameters: In this paper, we are bounding the number of contexts while Tomasco et al. \cite{eps402285} are bounding the number of write operations.
+The \textsf{Cseq} tool~\cite{TomascoI0TP15a, InversoT0TP14, fmcad16,TomascoN0TP17,Nguyen0TP16,eps402285} presents a new verification approach, based on code-to-code translations, for programs running under SC, TSO, and PSO.
+Our approach and the ones proposed in \cite{fmcad16,eps402285,TomascoI0TP15a} are orthogonal since we are using different bounding parameters.
+To be more precise, we bound the number of contexts that follows the spirit of Qadeer et al.~\cite{Qadeer08} while Tomasco et al.~\cite{fmcad16,eps402285,TomascoI0TP15a} bound the number of write operations.
+Although they discuss the extension of their approach to programs running under POWER~\cite{eps402285}, the detailed formalization and the implementation of their extension are kept for future work.